champion-t/Testbench-Simple/README.md

+# Practice System Verilog
-# I wrote some simple testbenches to practice System Verilog, next goal is to master UVM
+I wrote some simple testbenches to practice System Verilog, next goal is to master UVM